nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 <br/>

 ### 3.7.7 View all anime in watchlist
-View all the anime that you have stored in your current watchlist, or in a specific watchlist
+View all the anime that you have stored in your current watchlist, or in a specific watchlist.

 Format: `view [-v WATCHLIST_ID]`
 *   If the parameter `-v` is not specified, the anime in the current watchlist you are using will be shown.